jukieCheung/MViTime/README.md

 ### Data Preparation

-The dataset Sleep-edf can be downloaded [here](https://physionet.org/content/sleep-edfx/1.0.0/).
+The full dataset Sleep-edf can be downloaded [here](https://physionet.org/content/sleep-edfx/1.0.0/).
+But the dataset we are using is a processed dataset with the same size as AttnSleep, so you can also obtain the data we are using [here](https://researchdata.ntu.edu.sg/dataverse/attnSleep), sourced from the author team of AttnSleep.
+Notice!
+Please note that we have merged the individual record data files for each subject into one file for input into our Dataloader.
+In fact, you can also try writing a dataset.py file yourself to load the record data for each individual subject.